gverni-stripe/stripe-netlify-accept-a-payment-deferred/README.md

 * Click on `Environment Variable` button and add the following environmental variable
   * `STRIPE_PUBLISHABLE_KEY`: your Stripe publishable key
   * `STRIPE_SECRET_KEY`: your stripe secret key
+  * `CURRENCY`: currency for the payment intent.
+If not specified, the default value is `usd`
 * Click Deploy button

 # Testing locally